 The lives of crew members are further illuminated through the findings of forensic science and the wealth of personal items on display.
 Feel the centuries fall away as you contemplate someone’s shoes, their wooden bowls, and even musical instruments.

-**Please note that 50% off entry applies to an All Attraction ticket.
-The Mary Rose museum is part of Portsmouth Historic Dockyard’s All Attraction ticket.**
+**Please note, as of 1 April 2018 the Mary Rose museum is no longer part of Portsmouth Historic Dockyard's All Attraction ticket.**